django-commons/django-typer/doc/source/shell_completion.rst

 the shell.
 This process has two phases:

 1. Ensure that your shell is configured to support completions.
-2. Use the :mod:`~django_typer.management.commands.shellcompletion` command to install the completion hook for your Django manage script.
+2. Use the :django-admin:`shellcompletion` command to install the completion hook for your Django manage script.
 This usually entails adding a specifically named script to a certain directory or adding lines to an existing profile.
-The :mod:`~django_typer.management.commands.shellcompletion` command will handle this for you.
+The :django-admin:`shellcompletion` command will handle this for you.

 The goal of this guide is not to be an exhaustive list of how to enable completions for each